 Amir Lavie of the University of Toronto reviews the book The Information Nexus: Global Capitalism from the Renaissance to the Present by Steven G. Marks and published by Cambridge University Press (2016).
 Read the book review HERE.

 The Cape Breton University (CBU) is currently has an opening for a tenured faculty position at the rank of Assistant Professor in business history, with a focus on the broad history of capitalism.
 The search committee will rank very highly candidates who demonstrate flexibility and range in their secondary area of

 The CBHA/ACHA has published its newest book review.
-Eric Pecile of University of Toronto reviews the two-volume book The Cambridge History of Capitalism, edited by Larry Neal and Jeffrey G. Williamson.
+Graham Taylor of the Trent University reviews the book Give and Take: The Citizen Taxpayer and the Rise of Canadian Democracy by Shirley Tillotson.
 Read the book review HERE.